 - Family history.
 Sometimes the condition runs in families.

-Giant cell arteritis can cause the following complications:
+Giant cell arteritis can cause serious complications, including:

 - Blindness.
 Diminished blood flow to your eyes can cause sudden, painless vision loss in one or, rarely, both eyes.
 Loss of vision is usually permanent.